Building peace requires gender equality

 About Asterism Advising

-We founded Asterism on the premise that building sustainable peace requires a different kind of analysis and approach — one built on relationships, field intelligence, and a clear understanding of how influence actually flows in conflict contexts.
+We founded Asterism Advising on the premise that building sustainable peace requires a different kind of analysis and approach — one built on relationships, field intelligence, and a clear understanding of how influence actually flows in conflict contexts.

 Asterism Advising's founder and principal is Dr. Sarah Taylor.
 For more than twenty years, she has worked at the intersection of women's rights and international peace and security — as an advocate, researcher, policy advisor, and practitioner.